The epitome of luxury, Kurt Strand’s superyacht designs may also be the key to reducing emissions produced by ocean travel.

 Norway may be his most eco, but it’s not the first sustainable superyacht concept from Strand.
 Earlier this year, the Florida-based Norwegian designer released a 525-footer named Florida, which also featured solar sails and hydrogen cell engine technology.

-Last year, Strand’s studio launched designs for the adventure yacht dubbed Miami.
+In 2020, Strand’s studio launched designs for the adventure yacht dubbed Miami.
 It was designed “to push the development of new, more environmentally friendly yacht or ship propulsion systems forward,” Strand said.

 That yacht featured a hybrid power system, hydrogen-fuel-cell generators, and an interior decked out with vegan leather, reclaimed wood, and recycled steel, aluminum, and plastic.